solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ## Solana Mobile App Template Set Up

-Since this project will be a mobile app, we can get started with the solana mobile expo app template:
+Since this project will be a mobile app, we can get started with the Solana mobile expo app template:

 ```shell